EricZinda/Perplexity/backlog.md

     Hi Pri:
         - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
             - Need a better error message
+        - we'd both like waters to drink please --> doesn't work
+        - what do you have to eat?
         - Just some water for now, please --> doesn't work
         - Not right now, thank you.
 We'll look at the menu first. doesn't work
         - could I get a soup? is very slow when you don't know the cost